FoundationGames/EnhancedBlockEntities/README.md

 ## Downloading the mod

 For stable releases, you can check out the [CurseForge](https://www.curseforge.com/minecraft/mc-mods/enhanced-block-entities) or [Modrinth](https://modrinth.com/mod/OVuFYfre) page.
-If you want the newest bleeding edge build, you can build it yourself.
+If you want the newest bleeding edge build, you will need to build it yourself.
 This mod requires [Fabric API](https://modrinth.com/mod/fabric-api) <br/><br/>

 ## FAQ and Help